cockroachdb/docs/v19.1/cluster-setup-troubleshooting.md

 On the Admin UI’s Cluster Overview page, check if any nodes are down.
 If the number of nodes down is less than (n-1)/2, then that is most probably the cause of the under-replicated/unavailable ranges.
 Add nodes to the cluster such that the cluster has the required number of nodes to replicate ranges properly.

-If you still under-replicated/unavailable ranges on the Cluster Overview page, investigate further:
+If you still see under-replicated/unavailable ranges on the Cluster Overview page, investigate further:

 1. [Access the Admin UI](admin-ui-access-and-navigate.html#access-the-admin-ui)
-2. On the Admin UI, click the gear icon on the left-hand navigation bar to access the **Advanced Debugging** page.
+2. Click the gear icon on the left-hand navigation bar to access the **Advanced Debugging** page.
-2. On the Advanced Debugging page, click **Problem Ranges**.
+2. Click **Problem Ranges**.
 3. In the **Connections** table, identify the node with the under-replicated/unavailable ranges and click the node ID in the Node column.
 4. To view the **Range Report** for a range, click on the range number in the **Under-replicated (or slow)** table or **Unavailable** table.
 5. On the Range Report page, scroll down to the **Simulated Allocator Output** section.
 The table contains an error message which explains the reason for the under-replicated range.
 Follow the guidance in the message to resolve the issue.
 If you need help understanding the error or the guidance, [file an issue](file-an-issue.html).
 Please be sure to include the full range report and error message when you submit the issue.